dtyryshkin7/codetober-first/Challenges/Challenge-03.md

 - There is a central repo with folders per crew member containing respective data
 - Main branch is protected from direct push and pull request requires minimum 2 reviewers to be approved!

+## Hint

+- Review pull requests in GitHub UI, there it is implemented better, Codespaces are a bit confusing.

 ## Learning Resources